Real entropy rigidity under quasi-conformal deformations: The real entropy function

 For $s= 1$ and $d$ odd, this type of Blaschke product is used in a construction of rational maps with Herman rings; see \cite[\S15]{MR2193309}.
 In such a situation,

 would be an orientation-preserving analytic diffeomorphism whose rotation number $\rho$ can be any desired element in $\Bbb{R}/\Bbb{Z}$ after a suitable adjustment of $c$ in \eqref{Blaschke} \cite[\S 15, Lemma 15.3]{MR2193309}.
-The entropy of this subsystem is then zero and the intersection of $\mathcal{J}(f)$ with the unit circle is easy to analyze (the same can be said about the real entropy and the real Julia set after switching from the unit circle to the real circle via the Cayley transform).
+The entropy of this subsystem is then zero.
 If $\rho$ is rational, then every orbit on the circle converges to a periodic orbit (see \cite[Exercise 7.1.4]{MR1963683}) which is a non-repelling orbit of the rational map $f$.
-So the only possible Julia points on the invariant circle can be parabolic points.
+So the only possible Julia points on the invariant circle are parabolic points.
 As an example, consider the rational map

 that induces an orientation-preserving self-diffeomorphism of $\hat{\Bbb{R}}$ with rotation number $\rho=0$, where the orbit of any real number tends to the parabolic fixed point $\infty$ as $f(x)>x$ for all $x\in\Bbb{R}$.\\